yangbc30/QOptCraft/README.md

 A Python package for the design and study of linear optical quantum systems.

-## Documentation and examples
+## Documentation
-Documentation and examples can be found in [...]
+Documentation and examples can be found [here](https://pablovegan.github.io/QOptCraft/).

 ## Installation
 Create and activate a new conda environment